fkia413/AMS-Individual-Project/edited.outline.md

 The logo should complement the overall design and aesthetic of the site.

 Please note, while these features would certainly enhance the user experience of the online storefront, they are not essential for the initial version of the site.
 Therefore, they should be considered for future development phases.

+## Extra notes

+meet 1:30, 4:30

+Workshops aren't strictly marked like 'projects'.
+It's more of a feedback at the end kind of thing than getting a particular mark

+If you wish to use any technologies which have not been covered as part of your training, you must consult your trainer first.

+All supporting documentation for your project should be included in your remote repository at the close of business on the day of presenting your project.

+are we presenting it to anyone at the end?

+Create draw diagrams on draw.io and add it to README

+Can email Anoush